montrealjug/montrealjug.github.io/_posts/meetup/2016-09-29-Initiate-Kids-Java-Programming.md

 Being an Innovation Evangelist, Felix is also leading a R&D team, which focuses on improving development life cycle in different areas such as: Continuous Integration & Delivery, Container Base Deployment as well as initiating a change towards a DevOps culture.
 Believing in the added value of the community,

-Felix is very involved in many user groups in the Montreal area such as: the Montreal JUG and Montreal Docker User Group.
+Felix is very involved in many user groups in the Montreal area such as: the Montréal JUG and Montreal Docker User Group.
 Furthermore, Felix is also a council member of the Dynatrace User Group and a Speaker at JavaOne 2016.

 __Talk__